-With nearly 500 breweries statewide (and probably more by the time you read this), it’s safe to say that the craft beer movement isn’t just booming in California, it’s BOOMING—capital letters intended.
+With more than 900 breweries statewide according to the California Craft Brewers Association (and probably more by the time you read this), it’s safe to say that the craft beer movement isn’t just booming in California, it’s BOOMING—capital letters intended.
 From the state’s northernmost stands of coast redwoods, south to the sun-scorched Mojave Desert, the craft beer movement has reached every corner of the Golden State.
-Even serious wine-producing regions like Napa Valley now tout their latest microbreweries, to say nothing of San Diego and other cities that have become synonymous with great craft beers at appealing brewery destinations.
+Even serious wine-producing regions like Napa Valley now tout their latest microbreweries.
+And, because this is California, the state boasts more than its share of innovators.

-Beer tours, like the entertaining Brew Hop, are big here too, with a chance to sample craft beers at cool locations, then have someone else do the driving, sharing more brew-centric insights and information along the way.
+Beer tours, like the ones offered by Brewery Tours of San Diego, Scavengers Beer & Adventure Tours and the entertaining Brew Hop, are big here too.
+The tours are an excellent way to sample craft beers at various locations while someone else does the driving—and shares beer-centric insights and information along the way.

 Northern California was the wellspring of the craft beer movement, which can be loosely traced from Anchor Brewingin San Francisco to Sierra Nevada Brewing Co. in the young-at-heart university town of Chico, and then to the world.
 Indeed, California craft brewers have changed the way Americans drink beer, turning it into a drink not just for sports fans but connoisseurs too.